Einja/codestorm-client/README.md

-# LeetCode Mini
+# CodeStorm

 ## Overview

-LeetCode Mini is a work-in-progress project aimed at creating a simplified version of the popular coding challenge platform, LeetCode.
+CodeStorm is a work-in-progress project aimed at creating a simplified version of the popular coding challenge platform, LeetCode.
 This project is designed to help users practice coding problems for technical interview preparation and programming contests.
 I want this to become a unique platform in the sense it combines Codeforces and LeetCode together in a modern web aesthetic.

 ## Features (To be added)